pyvista/.github/profile/README.md

 ![banner](./pyvista_banner_small.png)

-### PyVista: 3D plotting made simple and built for large/complex data geometries
+### PyVista: a community effort to make 3D visualization and analysis more approachable

 > *Our goal is to make 3D visualization and analysis approachable to domain-scientists so they can focus on the research questions at hand.*